apache/brpc/docs/en/client.md

 int Init(const char* server_addr_and_port, const ChannelOptions* options);
 int Init(const char* server_addr, int port, const ChannelOptions* options);
 ```
-The server connected by these Init() has fixed address genrally.
+The server connected by these Init() has fixed address generally.
 The creation does not need NamingService or LoadBalancer, being relatively light-weight.
 The address could be a hostname, but don't frequently create Channels connecting to a hostname, which requires a DNS lookup taking at most 10 seconds. (default timeout of DNS lookup).
 Reuse them.

 Valid "server_addr_and_port":
 - 127.0.0.1:80